bradgrantham/stella/NOTES.md

 TODO
+* Implement paddle 0 using mouse position in window, see how that goes
+  * ./ On cursor motion, save paddle value from window X
+  * ./ VBLANK & 0x80 calculates then discharge clock value from paddle from 0 to clocks in one visible frame
+  * read INPT0 yields 0x00 through that clock value, 0x80 after that clock value
 * RESP0, RESP1 without HMOVE and VDELPx+GRPxA - *very close*, bigsprite shows positioned correctly
 * VDELPx+GRPxA (is playfield also delayed relative to WSYNC?)
   * might be correct now?